 THE PONTIFICAL COMMISSION ECCLESIA DEI

-The Commission is presided over by the Prefect of the Congregation for the Doctrine of the Faith, and is made up of a Secretary and several officials.
-The Commission’s responsibility includes dealing with major questions regarding the celebration of the Mass and sacraments in the Extraordinary Form, and integrating groups associated with earlier liturgical forms into full communion with the Church.
-Questions of a doctrinal nature are submitted ordinarily to the Congregation for the Doctrine of the Faith and then submitted to the Supreme Pontiff for approval.
+At that time, the Commission was presided over by the Prefect of the Congregation for the Doctrine of the Faith and also consisted of a Secretary and several officials.
+The Commission’s responsibility included dealing with major questions regarding the celebration of the Mass and the sacraments in the Extraordinary Form, and also integrating groups associated with the earlier Latin liturgy into full communion with the Church.
+Questions of a doctrinal nature were ordinary submitted first to the Congregation for the Doctrine of the Faith for its judgement, and then to the Supreme Pontiff for his approval.

 LIST OF CARDINAL SECRETARIES (1602-1966) AND PREFECTS (since 1968)

 CAMILLO BORGHESE (PAUL V): 1602 – 16 May 1605